-Hometown Appliance & Electronics is a family owned business that opened March of 2010 and is located at 10033 Wicker Ave.
-St. John, IN 46373 just south of Target on Rt.
-41. We are a refreshing new choice for your appliance and electronics needs.
+Hometown Appliance & Electronics is a family owned business that opened March of 2010 and is now located at 11130 W 93rd Ave.
+St. John, IN 46373.
+Northeast Corner of 93rd and Route 41.
+We are a refreshing new choice for your appliance and electronics needs.
 We offer Big Box savings with Hometown Values.

 » read more

 Simple steps to prolong life of your appliances